The primary purpose of any picture frame is to provide comprehensive support and stability to an artwork.

 If your frame has been previously painted and now has some losses, we can carefully pigment match against the original paint to provide a seamless and smooth finish.

-Woodworm can causes significant damage, and are visible as small holes.
+Woodworm can cause significant damage and are visible as small holes.
 If the infestation is active, there will be fine wooden powder around the holes.

 We can exterminate any active infestations and fully decontaminate any affected areas.
 Where there is severe damage, we can repair cracks, fill any chips in the wood, and remould lost or missing decoration.